 Technology Gifts for Runners

 Garmin watches are basically the smartphones for runners.
 Garmin’s GPS capabilities are some of the best out there, and their Forerunner watches track thousands of runners’ mileage and speed around the world.
-Their newest version, the Garmin Forerunner 245, comes in a music and non-music version, and has a screen that shows you your stats for each run and over time.
+The Garmin Forerunner 255 comes in a music and non-music version, and has a screen that shows you your stats for each run and over time.
 Plus, you can sync it with an app to see all of your runs, distances, stats, and more detailed reports.

 Bluetooth headphones are the new trend in music, and running is no exception.
 Aftershokz Bluetooth Headphones are specifically designed for runners!
 As no-slip wireless headphones for runners, the Aftershokz are a fantastic way for runners to avoid wires and listen to their favorite pump up songs while running, and are a great running gift to upgrade from traditional headphones.

 “I hate deep tissue massages,” said no runner, ever.
-For a true deep tissue massage experience right at your fingertips, the Intellopia Massage Gun is an incredible new technology that delivers powerful massage through vibrations.
+For a true deep tissue massage experience right at your fingertips, a Massage Gun is an incredible technology that delivers powerful massage through vibrations.
 There are various different tools you can add onto it for different levels of focus on specific muscles and areas to relieve pain and tension, especially after long runs and races.